Non-sporting

 The Finnish Spitz is a moderate to heavy shedder that will require a weekly brush with a slicker brush.
 You will need to be more frequent with brushing during Spring and Autumn when they shed heavier.

-The Finnish Spitz dog breed is a clean dog that doesn't have a 'doggy smell' and will maintain a soft and shiny finish to their coat with regular brushing and bathing once every 3-4 months.
+The Finnish Spitz dog breed is a clean dog that doesn’t have a ‘doggy smell’ and will maintain a soft and shiny finish to its coat with regular brushing and bathing once every 3-4 months.

 Trim their nails once or twice a month, or whenever you think it’s needed, and brush their teeth 2-3 times a week to prevent any bad breath and maintain healthy gums.